BennyZhang-Canviz/BasicSSO/Python/README.md

 6. Create a new folder named **models** in the same directory as `manage.py`.
 Create a new file named **auth.py** under **models** folder.
 Edit **auth.py**, delete all code and copy the following code to paste.

-    '''
-     *   * Copyright (c) Microsoft Corporation.
-All rights reserved.
-Licensed under the MIT license.
-     *   * See LICENSE in the project root for license information.
-    '''

     import json
     import constant